tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The cipher suite list is orthogonal to the list of keys, so each key may be used with any cipher suite.

-This structure is placed in the RRData section of a TXT record as a base64-encoded string.
-If this encoding exceeds the 255 octet limit of TXT strings, it must be split across multiple concatenated strings as per Section 3.1.3 of {{!RFC4408}}.
+This structure is placed in the RRData section of an ESNI record as-is.
 Servers MAY supply multiple ESNIKeys values, either of the same or of different versions.
 This allows a server to support multiple versions at once.
 If the server does not supply any ESNIKeys values with a version known to the client, then the client MUST behave as if no ESNIKeys were found.

-The name of each TXT record MUST match the name composed of \_esni and the query domain name.
-That is, if a client queries example.com, the ESNI TXT Resource Record might be:
+The name of each ESNI record MUST match the query domain name or the query domain name's canonicalized form.
+That is, if a client queries example.com, the ESNI Resource Record might be:

 ~~~
-_esni.example.com.
-60S IN TXT "..." "..."
+example.com.
+60S IN ESNI "..." "..."
 ~~~

-Servers MUST ensure that if multiple A or AAAA records are returned for a domain with ESNI support, all the servers pointed to by those records are able to handle the keys returned as part of a ESNI TXT record for that domain.
+Servers MUST ensure that if multiple A or AAAA records are returned for a domain with ESNI support, all the servers pointed to by those records are able to handle the keys returned as part of an ESNI record for that domain.

 Clients obtain these records by querying DNS for ESNI-enabled server domains.
 Clients may initiate these queries in parallel alongside normal A or AAAA queries,